Our club runs many different types of walks which are graded according to their difficulty.

-We put on many packwalks and weekend camps allowing members to really appreciate our country.
-We walk all over the NSW Northern Rivers Area, and often travel to SE Queensland and further afield.
-In recent years we have walked in most areas of NSW.
-We have walked in Wilsons Prom in Victoria and Kangaroo Island, South Australia and have made several trips to Tasmania.
-We have walked in the Blue Mountains, the Grampians, East Gippsland, Tasmania and many other places away from home.
+The Club has many day walks, pack-walks and weekend camps allowing members to really appreciate our country.
+We walk all over the NSW Northern Rivers area, and often travel to SE Queensland and further afield, including Wilsons Prom in Victoria, Kangaroo Island in South Australia and to Tasmania.
+Other places away from home have included the Blue Mountains, the Grampians, East Gippsland, and many more.

-We have walked overseas in England, Poland, Switzerland, Indonesia, India, Nepal and of course, regularly in New Zealand.
-There are many great walks within a short drive from our homes
+There have also been overseas trips in England, Poland, Switzerland, Indonesia, India, Nepal and, of course, New Zealand.

-Before you register to join a Club activity, it is important that you first read and agree to the Walking Essential Information document.
-To view this document, please go to the Essential Information page, where you can also read the Club's Code of Conduct and other relevant information
+Before you register to join a Club activity, it is important that you first read and agree to the Walking Essential Information document and the Club's Code of Conduct.
+To view these documents, please go to the Essential Information page, where you can read both these documents and other relevant information